carterax/crowdship/docs/Campaign.md

 |`_withReward` | bool |  Indicates if the user wants a reward alongside their contribution
 ---
 ### withdrawOwnContribution
->        Allows withdrawal of balance left after requests, called only by user
+>        Allows withdrawal of contribution for a user, works if campaign target isn't met

 #### Declaration